aFarkas/lazysizes/plugins/include/README.md

 </div>
 ```

-The condition is either a mediaquery or the name of a configured condition rule, which is either a string representing a mediaquery or a function:
+The condition is either a media query or the name of a configured condition rule, which is either a string representing a media query or a function:

 ```html
 <script>